apache/orc/site/_docs/java-tools.md

   * key (since ORC 1.5) - print information about the encryption keys
   * meta - print the metadata of an ORC file
   * scan (since ORC 1.3) - scan the data for benchmarking
+  * sizes (since ORC 1.7.2) - list size on disk of each column
   * version (since ORC 1.6) - print the version of this ORC tool

 The command line looks like: